Inspirations and Mentors

 Heather was so impressed that Erin's parents (Heather's Aunt/Uncle) let her draw/paint on her bedroom walls.
 Erin had total creative freedom when it came to her personal bedroom space.
 This was something that Heather really admired and was blown away by.
 Yes - paint it over when the child is done expressing themselves!!!
 Heather LOVES that concept.

 Erin and Heather also had a few college art classes together and Heather while older than Erin, really was inspired, motivated and encouraged by Erin.
-They also shared many memories, stages of life and transitions while being mothers together, learning how to grow your own identity while being a mother, and the process of becoming a successful female artist.
+They also shared many memories, stages of life and transitions while being mothers together, learning how to grow your own identity while being a mother, and the process of becoming successful female artists.

 Heather regards Erin as one of her major influences both personally, family wise and professionally.
 Thank you for your part in my life.
 You are a treasure.